riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 Now, you'll want to open your local folder with Jekyll called "my-awesome-site" or whatever you chose to name it, and then drag and drop all of the contents of the folder into the GitHub repository (pretty self-explanatory).
 Once everything loads, scroll down the GitHub page and click on "Commit" (basically like a "file save", but you write a comment everything time).

+You won't see your site online just yet, as we still have two more things to do.
+First of all, you'll need to:

+1. Navigate back to the "Code" tab, if you are not there already
+2.

 ## 5. Hello Prose